mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 - You must have an active Enterprise plan subscription with Mixpanel.
 - You must have Okta SSO set up with Mixpanel.
-- The "Username" value in Okta must be an email address with a domain that you’ve claimed.
+- The "Username" value in Okta must be an email address with a domain that you've claimed.
 - You need to have generated a SCIM OAuth token to use with the app.
 This token is located in the "Access Security" tab of your organization settings.
 You will need to be an organization admin to access this.

 ![Okta SCIM 1 Image](/okta_scim1.png)